 Our strategic relationships with SuperGen, Medtronic, Exelixis and others are important to our success.
 The development, improvement and marketing of many of our key therapeutic products are or will be dependent on the efforts of our strategic partners.
-For example, under the SuperGen relationship, we may fail to achieve clinical and sales milestones; AVICINE may fail to achieve regulatory approval; AVICINE may not be commercially successful; SuperGen may fail to perform its obligations under our agreements, such as failing to devote sufficient resources to marketing AVICINE; and our agreements with SuperGen may be terminated against our will.
-Similarly, under the Medtronic relationship, we are dependent on Medtronic to achieve clinical and other milestones, to obtain regulatory approval and to commercially exploit our antisense compounds, including Resten-NG, in certain treatments of vascular disease; which products may not be developed or, if developed may not be commercially successful; if Medtronic fails to perform its obligations under our agreements, such as failing to devote sufficient resources.
+For example, under the SuperGen relationship, we may fail to achieve clinical and sales milestones; A VICINE may fail to achieve regulatory approval; A VICINE may not be commercially successful; SuperGen may fail to perform its obligations under our agreements, such as failing to devote sufficient resources to marketing A VICINE; and our agreements with SuperGen may be terminated against our will.
+Similarly, under the Medtronic relationship, we are dependent on Medtronic to achieve clinical and other milestones, to obtain regulatory approval and to commercially exploit our antisense compounds, including Resten-NG, in certain treatments of vascular disease; which products may not be developed or, if developed may not be commercially successful; if Medtronic fails to perform its obligations under our agreements, such as failing to devote sufficient resources to development or to market such products.
 We may also need additional future funding, including for operations, product development and our other activities.
 We may receive additional funding from our strategic partners, including SuperGen and Medtronic, under existing agreements.
 We may not receive any additional payments from SuperGen or Medtronic and those relationships may not be commercially successful.
 The transactions contemplated by our agreements with strategic partners, including the equity purchases and cash payments, are subject to numerous risks and conditions.
 The occurrence of any of these events could severely harm our business.